non/debox/README.md

 that Debox's structures provide more reliable performance than Scala's mutable collections.

-Debox is available for Scala 2.10, and depends on Spire.
+Debox is available for Scala 2.10.

 ### Set up

-If you have a Scala 2.10 which uses SBT, add the following to `build.sbt`:
+If you have a project using Scala 2.10 and SBT, add the following to your `build.sbt` file:

 ```
 resolvers += "bintray/non" at "http://dl.bintray.com/non/maven"